18 Things You Should Never, Ever Do in a Hotel Room

 Cover up the smoke alarms

 Certain hotels still allow smokers to smoke cigarettes inside their rooms.
 Despite this, some guests insist on smoking in non-smoking rooms.
 The biggest problem: Guests who do this cover the smoke alarm so they can smoke in bed, risking their safety and that of all other guests, says Bryony Summer, owner and editor of coastingaustralia.com.
+These other amenities are slowly vanishing from hotel rooms.

 Forget to inspect the bed